 I read a lot of really good historical nonfiction books last year — Say Nothing by Patrick Radden Keefe, The Demon of Unrest by Erik Larson, Precipice by Robert Harris, Didion & Babitz by Lili Anolik, to mention just a few.
 Kingmaker, though, was jaw dropping.

-Pamela Harriman didn’t simply sleep with great men.
-She became their confidante and their advisor, engaged in strategic alliances with them, traded in information, made powerful introductions.
-Eventually, she parlayed her shrewdness in making “connections” into her own political power base.
 Madeleine Albright summed it up best when she said Harriman was “not a woman to let the century pass her by.”
 Harriman’s life is a hell of a remarkable story.
-A triumph of soft skills, guts, persistence and ambition, she dodged gossip, jealousy, disrespect and terrible financial and legal advice to create a life that put her in the center of much of the great action in her era.
+A triumph of soft skills, seduction, guts, persistence and ambition, she dodged gossip, jealousy, disrespect and terrible financial and legal advice to create a life that put her in the center of much of the great action in her era.
+Purnell’s biography is in some measure an effort at redefining Pamela Harriman as more than just the courtesan she is broadly known as.

 While I found the first part of the book, centered on her astonishing role in World War II as Winston Churchill’s confidante, the most absorbing, the whole book was astonishing.
 A life like no other, and one of the most fascinating women of the century.